dptools/dpsleep-extract/README.md

   subject.
 Running that in parallel for different subjects of a study is recommended to reduce the execution time.

-- After this step run freq pipeline
+- After this step run dpsleep-freq pipeline

 ## Installation